Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Doubly robust estimation with posterior distribution of nuisance parameters

-The second and perhaps most important reason is that that distribution used in the outer moment $(\bD^\tom)$ does not agree with the one in the inner moment ($\bPsi \vert \bD$), stemming from calculating the estimator using the posterior distribution from the original data $\bPsi | \bD$ instead of the posterior distribution $\bPsi | \bD^{(m)}$.
-Therefore, $\text{Var}_{\bD^\tom} \{ E_{\bPsi | \bD} [\est[\tom]] \}$ accounts for the uncertainty in the estimator for a fixed posterior distribution (the one corresponding to the observed data) and ignores uncertainty stemming from the fact that the posterior distribution $\bPsi \vert \bD^\tom$ might be different across data sets.
-For that reason, inference based on this quantity will achieve close to nominal level only when the variability of the posterior distribution relative to the variability of the data is low, and is likely to be anti-conservative in settings where there is a lot of uncertainty in estimating $\bPsi$ (see also Appendix H).
+We acquire $E_{\bPsi \vert \bD} [\est[\tom]]$ for $m=1,\dots,M$ by calculating the mean within each row.
+The variance of these $M$ values is an estimate of $\text{Var}_{\bD^\tom} \{ E_{\bPsi | \bD} [\est[\tom]] \}$.
+This variance resembles the target variance in (\ref{eq:target_variance}) but is not equal to it for two reasons.
+First, the new data $\bD^\tom$ are drawn from the empirical distribution of the data instead of the true joint distribution.
+This is acceptable in many settings and it is the main idea behind the bootstrap.
+The second and most important reason is that that distribution used in the outer moment $(\bD^\tom)$ does not agree with the one in the inner moment ($\bPsi \vert \bD$).
+That is because the estimator $E_{\bPsi | \bD}[\est[\tom]]$ relies on the posterior distribution from the original data, $\bPsi | \bD$, instead of the posterior distribution based on the resampled data, $\bPsi | \bD^{(m)}$.
+Therefore, $\text{Var}_{\bD^\tom} \{ E_{\bPsi | \bD} [\est[\tom]] \}$ ignores uncertainty stemming from the fact that the posterior distribution of model parameters might be different across data sets.
+Hence, inference based on this quantity achieves close to the nominal level only when the uncertainty stemming from the variability in the parameters is small relative to the uncertainty stemming from the variability of the data, and it is likely to be anti-conservative in other settings (see \cref{sec:sims_more} and Appendix I).
+For the reasons stated above, we refer to $\text{Var}_{\bD^\tom} \{ E_{\bPsi | \bD} [\est[\tom]] \}$ as the {\it na\"ive variance}.

-Therefore we correct the variance estimate $\text{Var}_{\bD^\tom} \{ E_{\bPsi | \bD} [\est[\tom]] \}$ by adding a term that explicitly targets the variability of the posterior distribution over different data sets.
-Specifically, our variance estimate is
+We propose a correction to the na\"ive variance that explicitly targets the uncertainty stemming from parameter variability, and allows us to perform inference based on a {\it single} posterior distribution (instead of $M$).
+Our proposed variance estimator is